Hailing from Melbourne, Australia, Ruby and Pete are PRESIDENT STREET. The pop fusion band taking the UK by storm.

 A Sydney-based producer and friend has banned them from ever having music lessons, fearful that it might detract from the totally natural approach they both have to music.
 ‘He said to me, I don’t want you to get guitar lessons.
 I could never be a session guitarist but it’s my tool for creating.’

-Previous tours of the UK were more low-key acoustic with just Ruby singing and Pete and one other guitarist.
-Now they've moved things up a level with the supporting slot on the huge UK tour for musical legend Andrew Roachford MBE - for which they have an eclectic roster of songs lined up - creating a fuller sound still with a small footprint though with Pete on loop pedals, keyboards, djembe and acoustic guitar an also have an electric guitarist.
+2019 tours of the UK were more low-key acoustic with just Ruby singing and Pete and one other guitarist.
+Since then they've moved things up a level with the supporting slot on the huge UK tour for musical legend Andrew Roachford MBE - for which they had an eclectic roster of songs lined up and created a fuller sound still with a small footprint though with Pete on loop pedals, keyboards, djembe and acoustic guitar an also have an electric guitarist.
+The Daily Express reviewed their show as delivering "a vibrant and entertaining performance" where "the songs are perfect to a stretch" and "kept a wanting crowd more than happy".

 The duo are dubbed by numerous music curators as "the ones to watch" for 2022, PRESIDENT STREET have their sights set for a big 2023 and beyond!